aasensio/neural_chemistry/README.md

 # Neural emulator for interstellar chemistry

-Astrochemical models are important tools to interpret observations of molecular and atomic species in different environments.
-However, these models are time-consuming, precluding a thorough exploration of the parameter space, leading to uncertainties and biased results.
-Using neural networks to simulate the behaviour of astrochemical models is a way to circumvent this problem, providing fast calculations that are based on real astrochemical models.
-We present a fast neural emulator of the astrochemical code Nautilus based on conditional neural fields.
-The resulting model produces the abundance of 250 species for arbitrary times between 1 and 10 million yr.
-Uncertainties well below 0.2 dex are found for all species, while the computing time is of the order of 10000 times smaller than Nautilus.
-This opens up the possibility of performing much more complex forward models to better understand the physical properties of the interstellar medium.

-This repository contains the code for using the conditional neural field as an emulator for instellar chemistry (see [Asensio Ramos et al. 2024](https://ui.adsabs.harvard.edu/abs/2024MNRAS.531.4930A/abstract).
+This repository contains the code for using a conditional neural field as an emulator for instellar chemistry.

 ## Installation